Ratz-Tags/tagexplorer/README.md

 ## Customization

 - Add new tags or artists by editing the JSON files
-- Adjust styles in `style.css` for further theming
+- Adjust component styles inside `index.html`'s Tailwind layer to tweak theming
 - Extend sidebar or gallery features in the `modules/` directory

 ## License